exaquark/docs/developers/protocol.md

 var iid = null // the user's instance ID for this connection requestEntrypoint (allocatorUrl, apiKey, universeId, transport) //@TODO, change this into native JS .then(response => {
-  entryPoint = response.entryPoint // URL for the universe which you can use to establish a socket connection iid = response.iid
+  entryPoint = response.entryPoint // websocket URL for the universe which you can use to establish a socket connection iid = response.iid
 })
 ```